NexClipper/sudory/README.md

 ```

-Then, run the following commands to install the server.
+Run the following commands to install the server.

 ```